grantsrb/langpractice/README.md

         if true, the training will skip phase 0 and go straight to phase 1 or 2 (depending on the value of `second_phase`).
         Defaults to false.
+    "first_phase": int (0, 1 or 2)
+        this determines if the model will be trained with language, actions, or both during the first phase of the training.
+        0 means language only.
+1 means the model is trained with actions only.
+2 means the model is trained with both language and actions.
-    "second_phase": int (1 or 2)
+    "second_phase": int (0, 1 or 2)
-        this determines if the model will be trained with language during the second phase of the training.
-If 1, the model is trained with actions only, if 2, the model is trained with both language and actions during the second phase.
+        this determines if the model will be trained with language, actions, or both during the second phase of the training.
+        0 means language only.
+1 means actions only.
+2 means both language and actions.

     "model_type": str
         the name of the model class that you wish to use for the